RadicalZephyr/ring.middleware.logger/README.md

 ```

 Then, just add the middleware to your stack.
-It comes preconfigured with
+It comes pre-configured with
 reasonable defaults, which append ANSI colorized log messages on each
 request to whatever logger is in use by clojure.tools.logging.